AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

   <li>{% include picture.html img="parakeet.png" alt="" clickable=false %}</li>
 </ol>

-You can even set a breakpoint to have the grid flow into a `9x1` grid for mobile, or you could just use CSS grid instead of flexbox.
+You can even set a breakpoint to have the grid flow into a `9x1` grid for mobile, or you could just use CSS Grid instead of flexbox.
 It's up to you!

 ### Question: Why Do We Keep Saying "Containing Block" and Not "Parent"?